Wild Rice Pilaf Bread

 You know it’s fall in the Midwest when your kids are back in school, the thermometer says 45 degrees, and the morning is back to the old scramble.
 My wife and I planned to tag-team as usual but it turns out that our kids are old enough now—so independent that they really don’t need much help in the morning.

 So it was a relief, though a bit bittersweet, to find myself with some time to relax with a cup of coffee this morning, and think about this post.
-I did my fall baking class at Chef’s Gallery (in historic Stillwater Minn.) at the end of August and baked up Wild Rice Pilaf Bread from Healthy Bread in Five Minutes a Day—and it was a hit (I’ll be back in Stillwater this winter; check our Events page).
+I did my fall baking class at Chef’s Gallery (in historic Stillwater Minn.) at the end of August and baked up Wild Rice Pilaf Bread from The New Healthy Bread in Five Minutes a Day—and it was a hit.
 I was putting the loaf together this morning, and realized we’d used up our mushrooms, but had plenty of pecans.
 It works!
 The sauteed vegetables infuse the loaf with flavor and moisture—and the nuts add crunch and richness (not to mention great nutrition).
 Read on for the recipe and tips—you can do this variation by using the roll-in technique, which allows you to start with pretty much any of our doughs that you’ve already refrigerated and add in the wild rice, onion, and mushrooms (or nuts) just before you shape the loaf.

 Ingredients (if you’re doing an entire 4-pound batch of dough which makes four 1-pound loaves):